 Light on the taste buds and easy on the stomach, San Marcos beans yield a smooth, full-bodied cup of coffee.
 The sweetness and acidity in the coffee are toned down to amplify a predominantly nutty flavour with floral notes.
 It’s nutty in fragrance, aroma, taste, and aftertaste too!

 * * *

-Got your eye on your favourite coffee beans — the creamy and acidic Antigua Santa Barbara, the balanced and bright Organic Huehuetenango or the nutty San Marcos, which will be your choice?
+Which will be your choice?
+The creamy and acidic Antigua Santa Barbara, the balanced and bright Organic Huehuetenango, or the nutty San Marcos?